Ntwetwe Pan

 The Ntwetwe Pan is a large salt pan within the Makgadikgadi region of Botswana.
 The Ntwetwe is one of three large pans within the Makgadikgadi, the other two being Nxai Pan and Sua Pan.
-Ntwetwe Pan is now a seasonal lake with filling occurring in the rainy season.
+Ntwetwe Pan is now a seasonal lake which fills up in the rainy season.
 Ntwetwe was first described to the European world by David Livingstone, pursuant to his explorations in this region.
-Significant archaeological recoveries have occurred within the Nwetwe Pan, including Stone Age tools from people who lived in this area, in an earlier time of prehistory when a large year round lake occupied the Nwetwe Pan area within the Makgadikgadi.
+Significant archaeological recoveries have occurred within the Nwetwe Pan, including Stone Age tools from people who lived in this area, in an earlier time of prehistory when a large year-round lake occupied the Nwetwe Pan area within the Makgadikgadi.